On network coding for sum-networks: Proof of Theorem

 Then (\ref{sol4_new}) gives

-Equation (\ref{sol6_new}) implies that the matrix $\gamma_{1,m}\beta_{1}$ is a diagonal matrix and all the diagonal elements are equal to $(m-2)^{-1}$.
-But the inverse of $(m-2)$ exists over the alphabet field if and only if the characteristic of the field does not divide $(m-2)$.
-So, the sum of the source messages can be communicated in $\spc_m^{*}$ by $n$-length vector linear network coding over $F_q$ only if the characteristic of $\F$ does not divide $(m-2)$.
+Equation (\ref{sol6_new}) implies that $(m-2)$ is invertible in $F$, that is, the characteristic of $F$ does not devide $(m-2)$.
+So the sum of the source messages can be communicated in $\spc_m^{*}$ by $n$-length vector linear network coding over $F_q$ only if the characteristic of $\F$ does not divide $(m-2)$.

-Now, if the characteristic of $\F$ does not divide $(m-2)$, then for any block length $\bl$, in particular for scalar network coding for $\bl = 1$, every coding matrix in (\ref{code1_new})-(\ref{code4_new}) can be chosen to be the identity matrix.
-The terminals $t_{1},t_{2},\cdots, t_{m-1}$ then can recover the sum of the source messages by taking the sum of the incoming messages, i.e., by taking $\gamma_{i,1} = \gamma_{i,2} = \iden$ for $1\leq i\leq m-1$ in (\ref{code5_new}).
-Terminal $t_{m}$ recovers the sum of the source messages by taking $\gamma_{i,m}, 1\leq i\leq m-1$ in (\ref{code6_new}) as diagonal matrices having diagonal elements as inverse of $(m-2)$.
-The inverse of $(m-2)$ exists over $F_q$ because the characteristic of $F_q$ does not divide $(m-2)$.
+Now, if the characteristic of $\F$ does not divide $(m-2)$, then for any block length $\bl$, every coding matrix in (\ref{code4_new}) and (\ref{code5_new}) can be chosen to be the identity matrix, and $\gamma_{j,m} = (m-2)^{-1} I$ in (\ref{code6_new}).
+The terminals $t_{1},t_{2},\cdots, t_{m}$ then recover the sum of the source messages.
 This completes the proof.

+\begin{biographynophoto}{Brijesh Kumar Rai} (S'09-M'11) received the B.E. degree in Electronics and Communication Engineering from F.E.T., R.B.S College, Bichpuri, Agra, India, in 2001, the M.Tech. degree in Electrical Engineering from Indian Institute of Technology Kanpur, Kanpur, India, in 2004, and the Ph.D. degree in Electrical Engineering from Indian Institute of Technology Bombay, Mumbai, India, in 2010.

+Currently, he is an Assistant Professor at the Department of Electronics and Electrical Engineering, Indian Institute of Technology Guwahati, Guwahati, India.
+From September 2010 to May 2011, he was a Postdoctoral Fellow at Network and Computer Science Department - INFRES, T\'{e}l\'{e}com ParisTech, Paris, France.
+His research interests include information theory, communications, coding theory and network coding.

+Prof. Rai has been selected for Microsoft Young Outstanding Faculty Award 2011-2012 at the Department of Electronics and Electrical Engineering, Indian Institute of Technology Guwahati, Guwahati, India. \end{biographynophoto}

+\begin{biographynophoto}{Bikash Kumar Dey} (S'00-M'04) received his B.E. degree in Electronics and Telecommunication Engineering from Bengal Engineering College, Howrah, India, in 1996.
+He received his M.E. degree in Signal Processing and Ph.D. in Electrical Communication Engineering from the Indian Institute of Science in 1999 and 2003 respectively.

+From August 1996 to June 1997, he worked at Wipro Infotech Global R\&D. In February 2003, he joined Hellosoft India Pvt.
+Ltd. as a Technical Member.
+In June 2003, he joined the International Institute of Information Technology, Hyderabad, India, as Assistant Professor.
+In May 2005, he joined the Department of Electrical Engineering of Indian Institute of Technology Bombay where he works as Associate Professor.
+His research interests include information theory, coding theory, and network coding.

+He was awarded the Prof. I.S.N.
+Murthy Medal from IISc as the best M.E. student in the Department of Electrical Communication Engineering and Electrical Engineering for 1998-1999 and Alumni Medal for the best Ph.D. thesis in the Division of Electrical Sciences for 2003-2004. \end{biographynophoto}